hstanford/ARQL-old/README.md

 - the tooling should be very modular: the base software should purely be a text-to-AST (abstract syntax tree) parser.
 Separately, the client query building library, the server-side AST interpreter and the server side data resolution libraries should share model and type definitions and have ways of constructing compound type definitions in the language of the program that uses them.
 The query building and data resolution libraries are outside the scope of this specification.
 - the interface should be deliberately resilient to injection, and therefore should not support data that could be influenced by the user (e.g. strings or numbers) directly in the query string, forcing all values to be parameterised.
 This should also enable easy monitoring of queries without leaking sensitive values, aggregate metrics and caching.

+## Core Concepts

+A _Shape_ is a collection of keys and values.
+Each key-value pair is called a _Field_.

+The most basic building block of any query is a _Model_, which presents the shape of some data that's accessible outside ARQL.
+The database, api, or wherever else the data is accessible outside ARQL is its _Source_.
+Several models can belong to one source.

+Models are the most simple forms of a _Collection_, which is an intermediate structure of the data.
+Collections consist of an inner collection (which could be a model or another intermediate collection) and several _Transforms_, which are used to transform the data from one collection into another e.g. filter, sort.
+A special kind of transform is the _Reshape_, which can be used to declare the output shape in terms of the input shape.
+Reshapes can also be supplied as arguments to other transforms that need to modify shape as part of their other functionality, like aggregations.

 ## Definitions

-### object

-An object is a key-value representation of data: e.g. {id: 1, name: 'hello'}.
-A base object is an object that is persisted somewhere (the equivalent of a row in a relational database or an entity in a graphical database).

-### model

-A model is a collection of homogeneous base objects.

-### shape
+### reshape

-A shape is a graphql-like/javascript-like nested list of fields, surrounded by `{}` and separated by commas.
+A reshape is written as a graphql-like/javascript-like nested list of fields, surrounded by `{}` and separated by commas.
 For example:

 ```
 users {